jonnor/ESC-CNN-microcontroller/report/report.md

 as used in the Audio CD format[@AudioCDspecification].
 With such parameters the majority of human perceivable information in the acoustic sound is captured.
 In this representation sound is a 1 dimensional sequence of numbers, sometimes referred to as a *waveform*.
-This is the format utilized by case A) in Figure {figure::sensornetworks-coding2} from the introduction.
+This is the format utilized by case A) in Figure {figure:sensornetworks-coding} from the introduction.

 Digital sound can be stored uncompressed (example format: WAV PCM[@WAVspecification]), using lossless compression (FLAC[@FLACHomepage])